Group-2D/Demo-Project/README.md

 ## The Python libaries used:

-Psycopg2: Used to connect Pytho to a PostgresSQL database and run quiers in Python [Documentation -->](https://www.psycopg.org/docs/)
+Psycopg2: Used to connect Pytho to a PostgresSQL database and run quiers in Python: [Documentation](https://www.psycopg.org/docs/)

-Kivy: Used to create the GUI for the project [Documentation -->](https://kivy.org/doc/)
+Kivy: Used to create the GUI for the project: [Documentation](https://kivy.org/doc/)

-Typing: (Not Required) Used to improve comments and Type Scripting to the program [Documentation -->](https://docs.python.org/3/library/typing.html)
+Typing: (Not Required) Used to improve comments and Type Scripting to the program: [Documentation](https://docs.python.org/3/library/typing.html)

 ### Installation Guide For Python Libaries:

-For installing the various Python Libaries, we recomend using the package manger [pip]
+For installing the various Python Libaries, we recomend using the package manger [pip](https://pypi.org/project/pip/)

 * Psycopg2: 2.9.9
 '''bash